 Just like any appliance or feature in your house, other parts need regular maintenance too – and that includes your custom windows.
-Proper maintenance is a vital part of keeping your windows in good working condition and helping them last longer.
+Proper maintenance is a vital part of keeping your sash, casement or other windows in good working condition and helping them last longer.
 It doesn’t even have to be weekly maintenance work, annual maintenance should be enough to keep your beautiful windows functioning properly.
 Here are some simple tips and tricks that can work wonders when it comes to extending your windows’ lifespan:

 Make Sure to Check the Caulking and Weatherstripping